daverosoff/PreTeXtual/README.md

 There are only a few features implemented so far.

-1. If you have some subdivisions (with `xml:id`) in your MBX file, hit
+1. If you have some subdivisions (with `xml:id`) in your MathBook XML file, hit
    <kbd>Ctrl+R</kbd> (<kbd>Cmd+R</kbd> on OS X) to run the Goto Symbol command.
    You should see a panel showing all your available sections.
 Select one to jump to it in the active view.
 This tool does not index subdivisions without